KotiReddyBapathu/phoneDirectory/README.md

-# phoneDirectory
+# PhoneDirectory
-phone directory, when user types name of person it should show suggestions for every character that is typed
+Phone Directory, when user types name of person it should show suggestions for every character that is typed